yrahul3910/pysh/pysh/README.md

 ### v1.3.0

 * Support for user-defined formatters!
 Any Python callable that takes one argument is a valid formatter.
+* Advanced formatters!
+See the wiki for details.

 ### v1.2.3